The West Highland Way | ||

 City to City ....

 "I have a bad chest," Colin informed me as we gained the M6.
 "I'm going to cough at night.
 Sorry."
-We were sharing rooms all through the week.

-"I snore," I admitted.
+"I sometimes snore," I admitted.
 "Sorry."

 We soon left the urban sprawl of Birmingham behind us, the orange glow of the sodium lamps fell away and the motorway became a ribbon of green cat's eyes winding out hypnotically into the night.
 There was hardly another vehicle to be seen.
-"I'm amazed you remembered to pack everything," I said presently to Colin.
-By his own admission my brother was prone to the odd bout of absent-mindedness.

 "Yeah," he nodded, "I took my time over it and it's all there.
 I double checked."

-I knew where this was going.
+I sighed.
 "What have you forgotten?"

 "My weatherproof jacket."